vhien2605/e-commerce/README.md

 - Run by maven command (mvn spring-boot:run)
 - Run in your IDE (vscode, IDE)
 - Run in docker container
+  - fork the project from my github repository
+  - cd to root path of the project
+  - run docker-compose up -d to start all the containers

 ## Project Structure